spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/administration/glossary/managing-glossary.md

 To start managing translations, go to the **Administration** > **Glossary** section.

-Review the reference information before you start, or just look up the necessary information as you go through the process.
+Review the reference information before you start, or look up the necessary information as you go through the process.

 ## Creating a new translation